 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 This medication may pass into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

 Drowsiness, dizziness, blurred vision, upset stomach, nausea, nervousness, or dry mouth/nose/throat may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 If your doctor has prescribed this medication, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: mental/mood changes (such as confusion, hallucinations), shaking, trouble urinating.
+Tell your doctor right away if any of these unlikely but serious side effects occur: mental/mood changes (such as confusion, hallucinations), shaking, trouble urinating.

-Tell your doctor immediately if any of these rare but serious side effects occur: fast/slow/irregular heartbeat, seizure.
+Tell your doctor right away if any of these rare but serious side effects occur: fast/slow/irregular heartbeat, seizure.